nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `LogicManager`: Invokes the `FindCommand` to execute the find operation.
 - `ModelManager`: Implements the `Model` interface and contains the internal list of persons.
 - `Predicate`: Represents the keyword for finding persons whose name contains any of the argument keyword in TalentSG.
-- `AddressBookParser`: Creates an `FindCommand` object based on the user input.
+- `HRPlatformParser`: Creates an `FindCommand` object based on the user input.

 ### **Sequence of action**